Mission: Impossible (film): Development and writing

 Principal photography took place between March and August 1995 mainly in Prague and England's Pinewood Studios, but some scenes were shot in London, Scotland and the United States.
 The film was one of the first Hollywood features to be both set and shot in contemporary Prague with extensive filming throughout a number of recognizable places including Charles Bridge, National Museum or Old Town Square.

 Cruise approved the script for a showdown to take place on top of a moving train.
 The actor wanted to use France's high-speed train for filming, the TGV, but the rail authorities objected.
 Thus, De Palma visited railroads on two continents, trying to find a suitable location elsewhere.
 Cruise decided to dine with the TGV owners, and the following day, the crew were given permission.
-For the actual sequence, Cruise wanted the wind powerful enough that could blow him off the train.
+For the actual sequence, Cruise wanted the wind powerful enough that it could blow him off the train.
 Cruise had difficulty finding the right machine to create the wind velocity that would look visually accurate before remembering a simulator he used while training as a skydiver.
 The only machine of its kind in Europe was located and acquired.
 Cruise had it produce winds up to 140 miles per hour so it would distort his face.
 Exterior shots of the train were filmed on the Glasgow South Western Line, between New Cumnock, Dumfries and Annan.
-Most of the sequence, however, was filmed at Pinewood Studios against a blue screen and was later digitized by Industrial Light & Magic.
+Most of the sequence, however, was filmed at Pinewood's 007 Stage against a blue screen and was later digitized by Industrial Light & Magic.

 The filmmakers delivered the film on time and under budget, a rarity in Hollywood, with Cruise doing most of his own stunts.
-Initially, there was a sophisticated opening sequence that introduced a love triangle between Jim Phelps, his wife Claire, and Ethan Hunt that was removed on the advice of George Lucas because it took the test audience "out of the genre," according to De Palma.
+Initially, there was a sophisticated opening sequence that introduced a love triangle between Jim Phelps, his wife Claire and Ethan Hunt that was removed on the advice of George Lucas because it took the test audience "out of the genre," according to De Palma.
 There were rumors that Cruise and De Palma did not get along.
 These rumors were fueled when the director excused himself at the last moment from scheduled media interviews before the film's theatrical release.